OCA/pos/pos_order_to_sale_order/README.rst

 To configure this module, you need to:

 #.
 Go to Point Of Sale / Configuration / Point of Sale
 #.
-Select the desired default behavior
+Select the desired behavior by setting some of the checkboxes:

+  - Allow PoS order,
+  - Allow Quotations,
+  - Allow Sale Orders,
+  - Allow Delivered Sale Orders

 Usage